 If you don’t like the idea of the retractable roof, Safari also makes other models with a fixed roof.
 These models are also made to be environmentally friendly while still offering great features and options.
-You can select an optional solar panel on almost any of the Safari models and reduce the need to use as much standard electricity.
+You can select an optional solar panel on almost any of the Safari models.
+This may be worth it if you want to go boondocking.

 There has never been a better time to get into the RV game with a small travel trailer than today.
 With so many different options available from rugged, outdoorsy trailers to tiny luxury models, the possibilities are endless.
 Head to your local dealer to check out some of these models and start planning your next adventure today!